crim-ca/geoimagenet/index.md

 ![Alt text](./img/Capture4.JPG){: width="450px"}

-You can click on Donwload.
+In front of each dataset, you can click on Donwload.

-Only administrator can create new datasets.
+The second panel is administrator only in order to create new datasets.